Low Cost Bankruptcy Scams

 Cheap bankruptcy attorneys are often scams & minority discrimination of the poor

 Save yourself some money.
 If you want to file a bankruptcy with the lowest cost read our book.
 Several studies show knowing how to file is far more effective at saving money on attorney fees than hiring a cheap bankruptcy attorney.
 Looking for a cheap Chapter 7 bankruptcy attorney often leads to a fraud on the debtor.
 Just like there are foreclosure rescue scams there are cheap bankruptcy scams.
 You need to understand how bankruptcy works to get a bankruptcy filed inexpensively, effectively and so it doesn’t fail.
 The poor who shop for the cheap attorneys get taken advantage of over and over.
+The local court requires attorneys be paid prior to filing in a Chapter 7 case.
+Otherwise attorneys become a creditor.
+This is an audio of Judge Lloyd sanctioning a younger Louisville attorney and his clients for an hour for billing and collecting from clients after a case was filed.

 Scientific Studies show cheap attorneys fees discriminate and target minorities